defactor-com/documentation/docs/back-end-api/erc20CollateralToken/default.md

 **Response**

-Upon successful request completion, the server will respond with a status code of 200 and a JSON object containing the total `usdc` available.
+Upon successful request completion, the server will respond with a status code of 200 and a JSON object containing the total lent and borrowed.
 This object includes the following attributes:

 ```json
 {